user-jm/multi-lvl-Coincidence-Analysis/README.md

 ## causal_structure_R_data_to_pdf_graph.py

 Python script that generates the possible causal diagramms from the R output file r_output.txt, using the latex template Latex_Template.tex.
-Both files have to put into the same folder as the script file.
+Both files must be in the same folder as the script file.

 **This is our main file (to be executed).**